ibm-cloud-docs/satellite/data-security.md

 {{site.data.keyword.attribute-definition-list}}

-# Securing your data
+# Securing data in IBM Cloud Satellite: storage, encryption, and removal
 {: #data-security}

-Review what personal and sensitive information is stored when you use {{site.data.keyword.satellitelong}}, how this data is stored and encrypted, and how you can remove this information.
+Learn how IBM Cloud Satellite stores and encrypts personal and sensitive information, and how to remove your data, including data security and cloud encryption details.
 {: shortdesc}

 ## What information is stored with {{site.data.keyword.IBM_notm}} with {{site.data.keyword.satelliteshort}}?